Algonquin Canoe Trip

 13:00 At p965.
 And p310.
 The reason there's two is that you have the

-but I don't recommend it, there's a lot of climbing to go such a short
+land, but I don't recommend it, there's a lot of climbing to go such

-back into civilisation.
-Lake Opeongo has nothing of the wildernes
+and back into civilisation.
+Lake Opeongo has nothing of the

-Algonquin is famous for, and that I've seen over the last week.
+wildernes Algonquin is famous for, and that I've seen over the last

 17:45 At the Opeongo Access Point and Park Office.
 Wooh!

-(where mine was from), and just left mine there.
-I wanted to call and
+Outfitters (where mine was from), and just left mine there.
+I wanted

-ask if I would get a refund since I came back two days earlier, but the
+to call and ask if I would get a refund since I came back two days

-phones weren't working.
-I didn't bother doing it later either.
+earlier, but the phones weren't working.
+I didn't bother doing it

-at access point 8) it looked like a 25km walk, so I expected to be
+(back at access point 8) it looked like a 25km walk, so I expected

-hiking until midnight at least.
-One annoying thing is that there were
+to be hiking until midnight at least.
+One annoying thing is that

-no garbage bins at the park office, so I had to carry the garbage with
+there were no garbage bins at the park office, so I had to carry the

-me too, that was unexpected, though not too bad cause there wasn't that
+garbage with me too, that was unexpected, though not too bad cause

 Hiked over to highway 60.
 Apparently I underestimated how far it was